Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Place 4-5 pieces of salmon onto each skewer.
 I opted to use two skewers in each one so that I could flip them over easily if I wanted to.
 This is completely optional but I do recommend it.

-Once they are skewered, place them on a pan with a rack to make it easy to carry them out to the smoker.
+Once they are skewered, place them on a pan with a rack to make it easy to dry them and carry them out to the smoker.

 Brush some olive oil onto the salmon pieces to help the rub to stick and to aid in helping the fish to not stick to the grates or whatever they are laying on.